Kneke/kotlin_multiplatform_quotes/README.md

 If common module changes since last start it will be rebuild on app start.
 Just run the app on an emulator as any other ios app.

+## Flutter

+Include a flutter app which can be compiled to an android, iOS and web app.
+Use flutter channels to communicate with native code.
+The native code parts of the flutter module then calls the common library

+To build flutter app just load all necessary flutter dependencies with `flutter package get` To run app just plugin your device or start emulators.
+Call `flutter devices` to find id of your device.
+After that call `flutter run -d DEVICE_ID`

 ## Web